What is Competitive Programming and How to Prepare for It?

 4. Take the Challenge and Solve Coding Problems: You have learned a programming language, you have learned time and space complexity and you have also covered the fundamentals of DSA, now it’s time to take the knife in your hand and kill the lion in the jungle.
 Yes…you need to take part in coding challenges on different coding platforms.
 Before participating in a contest it would be great if you practiced for some challenges on your own and then participate there.
 If you are looking for the resources of these coding platforms, so a lot of sites are there, such as Geeksforgeeks, Codeforces, Codechef, Topcoder, SPOJ.
 Start from the basic level on these sites and once you build the confidence, get out of your comfort zone and gradually try to solve the complex problems.
 Below are some points you need to keep in mind once you start solving problems on these sites…

 - You need to understand the input, output and test cases on these platforms.
-Check the link Solving Problem on Codechef to solve coding questions on these platforms.
+Check the link How to begin with Competitive Programming?.

 - These platforms run your code on a lot of inputs then take out the output and store it in one place.
 They also have the authors code and the authors code is the correct code of the problem.
 They run the same set of input on authors code and create the outputs and after that, they match these two outputs.
 If these two outputs match then your solution is considered as accepted and your code should pass all the test cases to get accepted.

 - You may freeze out in the beginning once you see the problems on these coding platforms and think that you are not made for it or your thinking ability is not much higher to solve these questions.
 The reason is as a beginner you just know the syntax of the language and some basic loops or function, so when you encounter these challenges you freeze out and start doubting on your capabilities which you should not do that.
 You need to understand that there is a process to learn competitive programming and you have to move gradually from level 0 to the top level.